 Since not every blog visitor has the same intention or is in the same part of your funnel, it’s critical that you offer options and to do so strategically.

-In addition to the conversion points that SG nailed, they have a core focus on UX and designing for their readers, both in terms of design and content.
+In addition to the conversion points that SG nailed, they have a core focus on UX and design for their readers, both in terms of design and content.

 Their search feature is something that most blogs overlook – or integrate in a less than advantageous way.
 In reality, allowing your readers to search through your database of content is an extremely powerful tool.